-Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide
+Image:Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

-As an EU member with connections in most major continents, it earned a spot on the coveted Forbes “Best Countries for Business” list.
-Better yet: it's made its non-domicile status attractively easy to leverage.
+As an EU member with connections in most major continents, it earned a spot on the coveted Forbes "Best Countries for Business" list.
+Better yet, it's made its non-domicile status attractively easy to leverage.
 These conditions have made the island a digital nomad's paradise.
-It attracts thousands of location independent businesses and digital entrepreneurs each year.
+It attracts thousands of location-independent businesses and digital entrepreneurs each year.

-Cyprus is the perfect base for digital entrepreneurs and HNWI's from the EU.
+Cyprus is the perfect base for digital entrepreneurs and HNWIs from the EU.

 About Cyprus ⛱️

 Cyprus is drowning in sunshine and white beaches, but the island is more than its travelogue personality.
-Cypriot communities have a powerful family tradition steeped in food culture.
+Cypriot communities have a robust family tradition steeped in food culture.
 The nation's Mediterranean climate is almost as pleasant as its cuisine.

 The island is situated just south of Turkey and west of Syria.
-It experiences mild, rain-free summers and easy winters.
+It experiences mild, rain-free summers and manageable winters.
 It's not all sunshine and beach sand, though: Snow enthusiasts travel into the Troodos Mountains to get their fix.

 Languages and flight connections 🛬

 Within the urban areas, there is a perfect public transport network with numerous buses running on fixed routes.
-The buses also provide transport to significant towns, and various shuttles ferry people to the both international airports in Larnaca and Paphos.
+The buses also provide transport to significant towns, and various shuttles ferry people to both international airports in Larnaca and Paphos.

 Non-Dom Program of Cyprus